emmideric/alx-system_engineering-devops/README.md

-Script to save current state of directory
+Script that duplicates last line of a file